Kalaborative/JKLMBombpartyHelper/README.md

 Follow the prompts for English or French.
 You can type "stop" to stop the program or manually break by pressing Ctrl+C.

  - *auto_bot.py* - Main script.
 This will open a Chrome window.
 Enter a game and it will automatically play the game for you.
 Must supply the language first.
+ - *auto_bot_nosend.py* - Same as auto_bot but will not automatically send results. randomly displays a word matching the prompt for you in real-time.
  - *manual_bot.py* - Use this one if you don't want to launch a new Chrome window, and offers more control with user input.
- - *new_word_fr.py* - Adds a new word to the French dictionary if not already there
+ - *new_word.py* - Adds a new word to the dictionaries if not already there
  - *search_fr.py* - Searches the French dictionary for a string of characters
  - *search_en.py* - Searches English dictionary for a string of characters
  - *sowpods.txt* - The user-supplied English dictionary